intergiro/developer-portal/docs/merchant/card-input/embed.md

 # Embeddable Widget
-Intergiro Card Input is a component that is used for tokenizing cards that can be used with
+Intergiro Card Input is a component that can be used for tokenizing cards or handle [3D Secure verification](./verification).
+The tokenized cards can be used with

 - [Order API](../order/create)
 - [Authorization API](../../integrate/acquiring/api#authorization)